renaissance-publishing/renaissance/content/chapters/25-items.md

 When thrown, knives use the normal range-brackets for a thrown object, see Thrown Weapons in Combat.

-Tags: One-handed, Off-Hand, Thrown, Bladed, Small, Soak, Utility
+Tags: One-handed, Off-Hand, Thrown, Bladed, Small, Soak, Utility, Close

 Damage: 1d10-1+DB (one-handed and thrown)